Vyral/base-template/_posts/2019-06-14-how-to-set-up-a-good-outbound-marketing-plan.md

 {% include youtube.html %}

-The first thing that you need to understand in order to develop a good outbound marketing plan is the marketing triangle. **It contains the three most important factors to your marketing success:** Your market, your message, and the media you use to deliver the message to your market.
+The first thing that you need to understand in order to develop a good outbound marketing plan is the marketing triangle. **It contains the three most important factors to your marketing success:**&nbsp;your market, your message, and the media you use to deliver the message to your market.

 **The first thing you need to define is your market.** Who are you going to be targeting with your outbound marketing plan?
 What types of sellers are you looking for?
 Are you an investor looking for distressed sellers or an agent looking for listings?
 This is the first place you need to start.